raspberrypilearning/animated-story/en/step_5.md

 --- /task ---

-Next you will add an animation to the heading and a different animation to an image.
+Next, you will add an animation to the heading and a different animation to an image.